Hierarchical Sliced Wasserstein Distance: Hierarchical Sliced Wasserstein distance

-Proof of Proposition~\ref{pro:connection_sliced} is given in Appendix~\ref{subsec:proofs_connection_sliced}.
+as max hierarchical sliced $p$-Wasserstein, and max sliced $p$-Wasserstein, respectively. \end{proposition} Proof of Proposition~\ref{pro:connection_sliced} is given in Appendix~\ref{subsec:proofs_connection_sliced}.
 Given the bounds in Proposition~\ref{pro:connection_sliced}, we demonstrate that the hierarchical sliced Wasserstein does not suffer from the curse of dimensionality for the inference purpose, namely, the sample complexity for the empirical distribution from i.i.d. samples to approximate their underlying distribution is at the order of $\mathcal{O}(n^{-1/2})$ where $n$ is the sample size.

 \begin{proposition} Assume that $P$ is a probability measure supported on compact set of $\mathbb{R}^{d}$.
 Let $X_{1}, X_{2}, \ldots, X_{n}$ be i.i.d. samples from $P$ and we denote $P_{n} = \frac{1}{n} \sum_{i = 1}^{n} \delta_{X_{i}}$ as the empirical measure of these data.
 Then, for any $p \geq 1$, there exists a universal constant $C > 0$ such that